andrewnguonly/ChatAbstractions/README.md

 )
 ```

-# ChatChaos
+## ChatChaos
-`ChatChaos` is a subclass of [LangChain's `BaseChatModel`](https://github.com/langchain-ai/langchain/blob/v0.0.350/libs/core/langchain_core/language_models/chat_models.py).
 The implementation of `ChatChaos` demonstrates the ability to substitute normal LLM behavior with chaotic behavior.
 The purpose of this abstraction is to promote the [Principles of Chaos Engineering](https://principlesofchaos.org/) in the context of LLM applications.
 This abstraction is inspired by [Netflix's Chaos Monkey](https://github.com/Netflix/chaosmonkey).

 ```python
 # initialize chat model